watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In this screenshot of the console window, ll has been typed and run at the command prompt.
 The files in the folder are listed in the window.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/image55.png)

-2. Create a new file named "Dockerfile" and note the casing in the name.
+2. Create a new file named `Dockerfile` and note the casing in the name.
 Use the following Vim command to create a new file.
 The cloud shell window should look as shown in the following screenshot.